longtran22092009/Data_Structures_and_Algorithms/README.md

 This repository is divided into two main parts:

 ### 🔹 `New Knowledge/` – Theory & Templates
 This section contains **well-structured C++ implementations** and learning content for various algorithmic topics.
-Each folder covers a specific topic such as:
+Each folder covers specific topics such as:

 - **Graph**: BFS, DFS, Dijkstra, Topological Sort, etc.
 - **Segment Tree**: Step-by-step lessons based on Codeforces EDU